 Generally, however, liability coverage depends on whether the Uber driver was at the time of the accident, driving for Uber.
 That, in turn, would depend on whether the driver was on the app or had accepted to pick you up.
-If the driver was working for Uber at the time, a $1,000,000 third-party liability insurance would cover you.
+If the driver was working for Uber at the time, third-party liability insurance would cover you.

 What Types of Compensation Will I Get for My Accident Injuries?

 Getting fair compensation for your injuries and property damage is the main goal of an insurance claim or accident lawsuit.
 Depending on the peculiarities of your case, you may get the following types of compensation:

 Economic damages refer to the financial losses you suffered as a result of the crash.
 That includes compensation for hospital bills, lost income, property damage, etc. Economic damages also include burial expenses if it is a wrongful death claim.

 Many rideshare accident injuries transcend physical.
 Most times, victims suffer emotional, social, and psychological trauma as a result of the accident.
 Non-economic damages cover such types of damages.
 Examples are compensation for loss of consortium, emotional distress, etc.

 - Punitive Damages

 Unlike economic and non-economic damages, punitive damages don't compensate the victim.
 Instead, this type of damages aims at punishing the defendant for their recklessness.

 Reasons Why You Should Consider Hiring a Rideshare Accident Lawyer